-No truer words have been said about the shoulder as this, “first move well, then move often”.
-Unfortunately the moving well part is often forgotten.
+No truer words have been said about the shoulder like this, “first move well, then move often”.
+Unfortunately, the moving well part is often forgotten.

-By far the largest cause of shoulder pain is repetitive stress injuries where a movement, motion or activity is simple performed too much.
+By far the largest cause of shoulder pain is repetitive stress injuries where a movement, motion or activity is simply performed too much.
 This can include anything from gardening to playing tennis.
-Generally speaking shoulder pain can be classified in three easy ways.
+Generally speaking, shoulder pain can be classified in three easy ways.

 - The unstable painful shoulder (dislocations or genetically loose)

 - The weak painful shoulder (rotator cuff problem)

 - The stiff painful shoulder (osteoarthritis and frozen shoulder)